 *Always consult with your veterinarian first before giving your cat any kind of medication.*

-Unfortunately, you can’t have a conversation with your cat and explain to her the benefits of using the litter box before you get in the car.
-You can encourage it though by putting her in the litter box and seeing if she might go.
+Unfortunately, you can’t have a conversation with your cat and explain to them the benefits of using the litter box before you get in the car.
+You can encourage it though by putting them in the litter box and seeing if they might go.
 You can actually even train your cat to use the litter box – check out these “how to” articles by our friends Cats Going Places and SparkleCat featuring Summer.

 Using the Litter Box Before Cat Travel